 - The second image in a different patient, shows a highly echogenic solid area, flanked by an area of medium echogenicity and two totally anechoic areas.

 Though different reliable scoring systems are used to differentiate malignant from benign ovarian cysts and masses, histological diagnosis remains to be the most reliable method.

 - The first ultrasound image above shows a unilocular solid cyst, with ground glass fluid appearance, and two solid areas inside.
 The cyst wall was 1.6 cm thick.

 - The second colour Doppler ultrasound image shows axial and sagittal views of the same cyst respectively, with predominantly peripheral vascular channels, without the bizarre pattern commonly seen in malignant tumours.

 This mass proved to be an endometrioid carcinoma of the left ovary.
 The patient was 38 years old, had vague abnominal pains, excessive but regular menstrual loss, no change in body weight and no evidence of ascites.

 The neighbouring ultrasound image shows a multicystic solid ovarian mass.
 There is only one solid area in the cyst, with a second small attached cystic area.
 There are no septae, and power Doppler mapping showed poor peripheral vascularisation.
 Histopathological assessment showed a borderline ovarian tumour.

 The complementary role of Doppler ultrasound in the diagnosis of ovarian malignancy will be discussed in the Doppler Ultrasound section in this book.

 Pelvic masses of non-ovarian origin should always be kept in mind.
-Examples of such lesions include broad ligament fibroids, pedunculated uterine fibroids, tubo-ovarian inflammatory lesions and diverticular abscesses.
+Examples of such lesions include pelvic kidney, broad ligament fibroids, pedunculated uterine fibroids, tubo-ovarian inflammatory lesions and diverticular abscesses.